pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Notes:
  - Using this solution does not need any modification of the TX since it uses the TX module slot PPM pin for serial transfer.
  - There are 2 versions of serial protocol either 8 or 16 channels.
-16 channels is the latest version.
+16 channels is the latest and only available version going forward.
 Make sure to use the right version based on your version of er9x/ersky9x.
- - Channels order is AETR by default but can be changed in the source code.
+ - Channels order is AETR by default but can be changed in _Config.h.

 ###Telemetry
-Telemetry is available for er9x and ersky9x TXs.

 There are only 2 protocols so far supporting telemetry: Hubsan and Frsky.

+Hubsan displays the battery voltage.

+FRSky displays full telemetry (A0, A1, RSSI, TSSI and Hub).

+### If used in PPM mode

+Telemetry is available as a serial 9600 8 n 1 output on the TX pin of the Atmega328p using the FRSky hub format.

+You can connect it to your TX if it is telemetry enabled or use a bluetooth adapter along with an app on your phone to display telemetry information and setup alerts.

+### If used in Serial mode
+ Telemetry is built in for er9x and ersky9x TXs.

-To enable telemetry on Turnigy 9X or 9XR you need to modify your TX following one of the Frsky mod like this [one](http://blog.oscarliang.net/turnigy-9x-advance-mod/).
+To enable telemetry on a Turnigy 9X or 9XR you need to modify your TX following one of the Frsky mod like this [one](http://blog.oscarliang.net/turnigy-9x-advance-mod/).

-Enabling telemetry on 9XR PRO and may be other TXs does not require any hardware modifications.
+Enabling telemetry on a 9XR PRO and may be other TXs does not require any hardware modifications.
 The additional required serial pin is already available on the TX back module pins.

-Once the TX is telemetry enabled, it just needs to be configured on the model as usual.
+Once the TX is telemetry enabled, it just needs to be configured on the model (see er9x/ersky9x documentation).

 ##Protocols